Increment-Finance/peripheral-contracts/docs/src/contracts/interfaces/IAuctionModule.sol/interface.IAuctionModule.md

 Buys one or more lots at the current lot size, and ends the auction if all lots are sold

-_The caller must first approve this contract to transfer the `lotPrice * numLotsToBuy` in payment tokens_
+\_The caller must approve this contract to transfer the lotPrice x numLotsToBuy in payment tokens\*

 ```solidity
 function buyLots(uint256 _auctionId, uint8 _numLotsToBuy) external;